Hey (email service)

+HEY is a premium email service launched by 37signals in June 2020.

+Service

-Hey is a premium email service launched by Basecamp in June 2020.
-The service may be accessed through the Hey website and through apps for macOS, Windows, Linux, Android and iOS.
-Due to the service's vertical integration, a Hey mailbox cannot be incorporated into other email services or stand-alone email clients.
+The service may be accessed through the HEY website and through apps for macOS, Windows, Linux, Android and iOS.
+Due to the service's vertical integration, a HEY mailbox cannot be incorporated into other email services or stand-alone email clients.

-Around the time of Hey's launch, a stand-off between Basecamp and Apple Inc. over Apple's policy on in-app purchases in apps hosted by its App Store was the cause of significant media attention upon Apple's policies.
+Around the time of HEY's launch, a stand-off between Basecamp and Apple Inc. over Apple's policy on in-app purchases in apps hosted by its App Store was the cause of significant media attention upon Apple's policies.